TTK987/MagyarAnimeTweaks/README.md

 - A kiegészítő használatával elfogadod a fentebb felsoroltakat.

 ## Disclaimer
-- The extension is NOT related to the magyaranime.eu website or the indavideo.hu website.
+- The extension is NOT related to the Mega.nz website or the indavideo.hu website.
 - The program is protected by the MIT licence.
 - The extension can only be used on the magyaranime.eu website.
 - The developers are not responsible for any damages caused by the use of the extension.